 - Questions/Comments: Use the chat function to ask a question or insert a comment to ‘Everyone‘ or a ‘Specific‘ participant.
 However, don’t put a private or inappropriate message in a Zoom chat.
 The host has the capability to save all chats, so monitor your words.

-- Speaker vs. Gallery: Choosing Gallery View allows you to see all the members of the meeting.
+- Speaker vs. Gallery View: Choosing Gallery View allows you to see a full screen of members attending the meeting.
 Speaker View shows just the person talking.

 - Stage your background: Your surroundings say a lot about you, so be sure that it says the right things.
 Keep in mind that people aren’t just seeing you, they are also seeing whatever the camera is pointed at behind you.
 Ensure that you have a non-distracting. appropriate background.
 Stick to a plain background wherever possible.
 Stay away from the cool, but disturbing virtual backgrounds that tend to flutter when there is too much movement.
 It is annoying!